Saint-Philippe

 Saint-Philippe ([sɛ̃ filip]) is a commune in the French overseas department of Réunion.
-It is located in southeastern Reunion.
+It is located in the southeast of the island.

 Geography

 Saint-Philippe is on the highest point on the island.
 It borders the municipalities of Saint-Joseph and Sainte-Rose, to the west and north respectively.
-Although it is a coastal area, the administrative centre is in Les Hauts (the highland area of the island).
+Although it is a coastal area, the administrative center is in Les Hauts (the highland area of the island).

 Climate

 Saint-Philippe has a tropical rainforest climate (Köppen climate classification Af).
 The average annual temperature in Saint-Philippe is 23.1 C. The average annual rainfall is 4260.3 mm with March as the wettest month.
 The temperatures are highest on average in January, at around 26.2 C, and lowest in July, at around 20.0 C. The highest temperature ever recorded in Saint-Philippe was 34.7 C on 10 December 2019; the coldest temperature ever recorded was 13.7 C on 20 August 2008.